Chapter 7 Bankruptcy Practice

 The Responses to the Drawbacks

 Secondly, while it does ding your credit bad, and stays there for a while, you can get credit again.
-In fact, if you’re responsible and get a credit card after bankruptcy, then don’t max it out, your credit score can be higher just a year or two later than it was before the bankruptcy.
+In fact, if you’re responsible and get a credit after bankruptcy, then don’t max it out, your credit score can be higher just a year or two later than it was before the bankruptcy.

 Thirdly, bankruptcy lawyers do generally cost money.
 However, skilled bankruptcy attorneys who’ve been doing this a while have found a way to earn a living while helping people with no money.
 The way this bankruptcy lawyer does it is with a flexible payment plan.
 Contact us for details.